Igalia/cog/README.md

 This project provides the following components:

-- `libcogcore` is a library with ready-to-use components typically needed for implementing applications which use the WebKit WPE/GTK+ API.
+- `libcogcore` is a library with ready-to-use components typically needed for implementing applications which use the WPE WebKit API.

 - `cog` is the launcher itself, implemented using the `libcogcore` library.